-- As the saying goes, keep calm and carry on.
-Remember that staying calm will go a long way towards ensuring your safety. - Ensure that you have all important documents with you before leaving your home. - Turn off the water and unplug all electrical appliances in your home before leaving. - Check the radio for emergency announcements en route. - Do not attempt to take short cuts.
+3 Ensure that you know where the nearest evacuation shelter is located.
+If you have pets, be sure that the shelter will allow you to bring them.
+As the saying goes, keep calm and carry on.
+Remember that staying calm will go a long way towards ensuring your safety.
+If you have friends or family members who live outside of the evacuation zone, consider staying with them rather Ensure that you have all important documents with you before leaving your home. than going to a shelter.
+Refer to your Family Emergency Info Sheet.
+Ensure that Turn off the water and unplug all electrical appliances in your home before leaving. family members understand where you'll meet after the storm if you're separated during evacuation.
+Check the radio for emergency announcements en route.
+Ensure you have all of the necessary documents ready to Do not attempt to take short cuts.
 Always stick to the evacuation route.